Hiithaard/Lab-1_202001457/README.md

 The application should have a simple UI making it easy to use.

 **4. Efficiency:**
-The application should not eat up much resources which in turn would drain the device's battery
+The application should not eat up much resources which in turn would drain the device's battery.

 **5. Latency:**
 The application should give the alerts as quickly as possible so prevent any hazard.